MyPureCloud/genesys-cloud-webrtc-sdk/doc/video.md

 interface IParticipantUpdate {
   participantId: string; // id corresponding to the participant on the conversation,
   userId: string,
-  name?: string; // display name of the participant, if the conversation event included one, purpose?: string; // role the participant plays on the conversation, e.g. 'agent' or 'customer',
+  communicationId: string; // id of the participant's connected video communication, name?: string; // display name of the participant, if the conversation event included one, purpose?: string; // role the participant plays on the conversation, e.g. 'agent' or 'customer',
   sharingScreen: boolean; // whether or not the onScreenParticipant is sharing their screen,